Optimal solutions employing an algebraic Variational Multiscale approach Part II: Application to Navier-Stokes: Numerical tests

+Lastly, we close off the section by considering the conservation properties.
 Both the Galerkin and VMS schemes satisfy the same conservation properties as described by the MEEVC paper \cite{Zhang2024AConditions}.
-In the case of the VMS approach, conservation is naturally inherited from the orthogonality condition imposed between the resolved and unresolved scales by the projector.
+In the case of the VMS approach, conservation is naturally inherited from the orthogonality condition imposed between the resolved and unresolved scales by the projector, as shown in \Cref{sec:VMS_prop}.
 This ensures that the introduction of the fine-scale model does not disrupt the fundamental balance properties of the numerical scheme. \Cref{fig:conservation_glk} and \Cref{fig:conservation_VMS} show the mass, kinetic energy and total vorticity conservation errors for the base Galerkin scheme and the proposed VMS approach for the inviscid vortex roll-up test case, where we see that all the errors are in the order of machine precision.